Overview

 STB - Storage backend communication.
 Used by the storage layer for replication and self-management.
 DNS example: filer.stb.rzob.gocept.net.

-Individual VMs that run management services, like monitoring, may get bridged into the additional VLANs or granted firewall exceptions as necessary.
+Individual VMs that run management services, like monitoring, may get bridged into additional networks or granted firewall exceptions as necessary.

 The routers suppress “martian” traffic which is on the wrong VLAN, e.g. frontend traffic injected on the server-to-server network or private addresses from the internet.